dhellmann/pymotw-3/source/socket/addressing.rst

 IP Address Representations
 ==========================

-Network programs written in C use the data type :class:`struct sockaddr` to represent IP addresses as binary values (instead of the string addresses usually found in Python programs).
+Network programs written in C use the data type ``struct sockaddr`` to represent IP addresses as binary values (instead of the string addresses usually found in Python programs).
 To convert IPv4 addresses between the Python representation and the C representation, use :func:`inet_aton` and :func:`inet_ntoa`.